MichaIng/DietPi-Docs/docs/user-guide_install.md

     **WARNING**

-    On first login DietPi will immediately  install updated software packages, if the network connection is not stable it is recommended to perform this step locally instead.
+    On first login DietPi will immediately upgrade system and packages.
+If your network connection is not stable it is recommended to perform this step locally instead.

     **IP Scanning tool**